pmohinder/platform-docs/07_Queries_and_packs/Readme.md

 3. Query results can be viewed on the UI or by using APIs.
 Steps 1, 2 and 3 apply to scheduled queries, query packs, and queries.
 Step 2 isn’t performed for Live queries.

 The client database can store up to 2500 events.
 If it receives more events, events older than an hour are deleted.
 These values are configurable.
-See [Configuring the PolyLogyx Client](../04_PolyLogyx_Client_Configurations/Readme.md) for more information.
+See [Configuring the EclecticIQ ER Client](../04_PolyLogyx_Client_Configurations/Readme.md) for more information.

 Types of Queries
 --------------------